xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-6.md

 ## ==Reason==
 - ethical
 	- includes appreciation and support for all employees alike
+	- (Discrimination not based on performance -> unethical)
 - economical
 	- Anti discrimination policies
 	- HR recruitment